emmercm/igir/docs/installation.md

 !!! tip

-    You can alias the `npx` command in your macOS or Linux [dotfiles](https://missing.csail.mit.edu/2019/dotfiles/) like this:
+    You can alias the Igir `npx` command in your macOS or Linux [dotfiles](https://missing.csail.mit.edu/2019/dotfiles/) like this:

     === ":fontawesome-brands-apple: macOS"